2.6 C

 Welcome to the mesmerizing world of the Dance Museum Stockholm, known as Dansmuseet in Swedish.
 Here, the timeless art of dance takes center stage.

-Founded in 1953 by Rolf de Maré, the Dance Museum is a treasure trove of artistic expression.
+Rolf de Maré founded the Dance Museum in 1953, offering a wealth of artistic expression.
 Rolf de Maré, a visionary Swedish art historian and dance aficionado, was also the grandchild of Wilhelmina von Hallwyl, creator of the Hallwyl Palace.

 Discover the enchanting world of dance